 10. Mini FAQ: NetSuite vs Abvius

-Can NetSuite be used for European donors?
+Can NetSuite be used for European donors (EU, AFD, ECHO)?

 Can you migrate from NetSuite to Abvius?